davel/ui_testing/README.md

 * What you need to start:
-- Install ruby >= 1.8.7
+- Install ruby >= 1.9.3
 - Install bundle: sudo gem install bundler --no-rdoc --no-ri
 - Install openssl for ruby: sudo apt-get install libopenssl-ruby
 - run: bundle install

 ...you should be ready to go, bundle will take care or installing all you need.

-Now you can run the tests just typing in: cucumber
+Now you can run the tests just typing in:
+1) 'cucumber' if you want to run you tests locally
+2) 'cucumber --profile=sauce' if you want to run your test on SauceLabs